oasis-board-process-committee/OBCPs/under-development/OBCP-5-using-git.md

 # 2 When to use git

 The git protocol and repositories (e.g. GitHub) are designed for distributed versioning of source code but they are also useful for the publication and version control of other documents.
 Regardless, the git protocol and repositories may not enforce features critical to open specifications, including persistence and compliance with the [OASIS] [IPR Guidelines] and specific license requirements of the [Committee].
-Therefore, according to the [Open Repository] policy, while an [OASIS] [Committee] **MAY** choose to create one or more repositoroes to suport document collaboation, a [Work Product] published on these repositories **MUST NOT** be considered the authoritative version of the [Work Product].
+Therefore, according to the [Open Repository] policy, while an [OASIS] [Committee] **MAY** choose to create one or more repositoroes to suport document collaboation, [Work Products] published on these repositories **MUST NOT** be considered the authoritative version of the [Work Product].
+The authoritative source of all published [Work Products] **MUST** be the [OASIS Library].

 [OASIS]: https://oasis-open.org